JosephRVara/EL2020/README.md

 sensor is an analog device which outputs a signal voltage that corresponds to water level.
 In order to measure water level using this sensor, the MCP3008 is required.
 The MCP3008 is a 10 bit ADC which represents the value on a channel from 0 to 1023 (total possible values of 1024) where 1023 is the maximum voltage of the GPIO output pin.
 This value can then be converted to a representative value for water level.
-Other electronic components in this project which are considered to be analog devices include the temperature sensor and photoresistive sensor.
+Other electronic components in this project which are considered to be analog devices include the Photosensitive Light module.

 Additionally, a few modules will be used in the Python code using the import function.
 These modules include json, sqlite3, smtplib and flask.
 The JSON module will enable the python script to be read as a string into another file.
 Specifically, the .html file which